ppoetsma/MxSlackMessage/README.md

 * Incoming Webhook URLs and other sensitive data are stored encrypted
 * create messages with markdown markup or just plain text
 * send messages to multiple channels in multiple workspaces
-* message can be sent in the background not delaying your primary process
+* optionally send messages in the background not delaying your primary process
-* no Java libraries that requires maintenance, just native Mendix
+* no Java libraries that require maintenance, just native Mendix
 * Dutch and English languages are supported in the UI

 ## Installation